We’re relocating to Riversdale Road, Box Hill South, in March 2020. Read on to find out more!

-In May 2015, St Paul’s Church Council asked a small group of members (the Strategic Property Group, or SPG) to examine the emerging difficulties arising from the exploding property developments around the current church, particularly the problem with parking.
-Three and a half years later we have sold our church and bought another one, with plans for substantial further development.
+In May 2015, St Paul’s Church Council asked a small group of members, the Strategic Property Group (SPG), to examine the emerging difficulties arising from the exploding property developments around the current church, particularly the problem with parking.
+Four and a half years later we have sold our church and bought another one, with plans for substantial further re-development well under way.

 What are the issues with the current location?

-The SPG started investigating.
-A survey of the congregation found that worshippers were already finding it more difficult to travel along Station Street and find a convenient park.
+A survey of the congregation in 2015 found that worshippers were already finding it more difficult to travel along Station Street and find a convenient park.
 High-rise property developments were underway all around, with more skyscrapers and other developments currently planned or underway in Box Hill.
 The parking and access issues were inevitably going to get worse.

-Despite the issues we were enthusiastic about the witness of our location in central Box Hill.
-Discussions with advisors and architects indicated the only way St Paul’s could provide adequate parking for up to 100 cars was to partner with a developer and build a high-rise complex, incorporating the church sanctuary on the ground and mezzanine levels, with parking in basement levels.
+Nevertheless, we were enthusiastic about the witness of our location in central Box Hill.
+However, discussions with advisors and architects indicated the only way St Paul’s could provide adequate parking at Station Street was to partner with a developer and build a high-rise complex, incorporating the church sanctuary on the ground and mezzanine levels, with parking in basement levels.

 How did you find a new church?

-Amazingly, the church was in the Box Hill area and included a 60-space car park opposite the church as well as nearby on-street parking.
+Amazingly, the church was in the Box Hill area and included a 50-space car park opposite the church as well as nearby on-street parking.
 Other things just seemed to fall into place.